conan-io/docs/tutorial/creating_packages/test_conan_packages.rst

 * It doesn’t belong to the package.
 It only exist in the source repository, not in the package.

-The *test_package* folder for for our hello/1.0 Conan package has the following contents:
+The *test_package* folder for our hello/1.0 Conan package has the following contents:

 .. code-block:: text